opencivicdata/scrapers-ca/README.md

 ## Develop a scraper

-Read the [Pupa documentation](http://docs.opencivicdata.org/en/latest/scrape/basics.html) or an existing scraper's code.
+Read the [Open Civic documentation](https://open-civic-data-docs.readthedocs.io/en/latest/scrape/index.html) or an existing scraper's code.

 Avoid using the XPath `string()` function unless the expression is known to not have matches on some pages.
 Otherwise, scrapers may continue to run without error despite failing to find a match.
 A comment like `# can be empty` or `# allow string()` should accompany the use of `string()`.